ovichowdhury/Sql-Client-Repository/README.md

 ## Examples
 ```
-// Create an instance of SqlClientWrapper class and pass the connection string in the constructor parameter
+// Create an instance of SqlClientWrapper class and pass the connection string as constructor parameter

  ISqlClientWrapper db = new SqlClientWrapper("server=.; database=YOUR_DATABASE_NAME; integrated security=SSPI");